timblack1/lit-beercss/README.md

 # Demo

-To see a demo of this package in action, you can run the following command:
+To see a demo of this package in action, run the following command:

 ```bash
 npm run start